kivlor/ludum-dare-35/LOG.md

 Calling it a night, I'm exhusted 😴 I still haven't got the shift mechanic working but that's ok.
 I have a decent idea on how to implement it but it will take some refactoring.

+Also, pretty sure there's a memory leak.
+I left the game on the kill screen while I was freshening up and came back to an almost unresponsive machine 😳 I might look at that first thing tomorrow then move onto sound.